Diastology & Volume Assessment

 QUESTION 2: IS LAP ELEVATED?

-If diastolic dysfunction is present, an estimate of current LAP gives the grade of dysfunction at that moment.
+If diastolic dysfunction is present, an estimate of current LAP gives the grade of HFPEF at that moment.
 Grade I is used for patients with normal LAP.
 Grade II is used with some evidence for elevated LAP and Grade III is used for strong evidence of high LAP.
-The grade of dysfunction is dynamic in every patient.
+The grade of HFPEF is dynamic in every patient.
 LA size is a marker of the chronicity and severity of LAP increase but would always take grade II or III disease to create, unless atrial fibrillation was also present.
+Many non-IMBUS physicians are not familiar with this grading system, leading us to usually document “HFPEF/diastolic dysfunction is present with no/mild/moderate/severe evidence of elevated left atrial pressure”.

 A. E/A: The velocity of the E wave is dynamic and varies with left sided preload, afterload, and LV contractile state.
 Thus, a patient with HFPEF can have E/A that is very low or very high at different times.
 E/A below the normal cutoff for age (old “impaired relaxation”) indicates low to normal LAP and is labeled Grade I HFPEF.
 An E/A in between the lower cutoff for age and twice this value (old “pseudonormal”) probably has some elevation in LAP and is labeled Grade II HFPEF.
 E/A > twice the lower cutoff for age (old “restrictive”) is very elevated LAP and Grade III HFPEF.
 The expert consensus gave simplified E/A cutoffs of < 0.8, 0.8 - 2.0, and > 2.0 for the three categories, but this ignores the variation in E/A with age and may “over grade” elderly patients.
 Alternatively, perhaps elderly patients more easily develop advanced grades of HFPEF.